Make your own "sun dried" tomatoes at home with a dehydrator and enjoy them any time of year in so many recipes.

-Once dried, remove them and layer them in a jar with garlic cloves, fresh basil leaves, rosemary sprigs, and a bit more salt, pepper, dried basil and dried oregano.
+Once dried, remove them and layer them in a jar with fresh basil leaves, rosemary sprigs, and a bit more salt, pepper, dried basil and dried oregano.
 Like so.

 Doesn't it look delicious?
 Oh yes!
 Cover tightly with a lid and refrigerate.
-They should last 4-6 weeks this way.
+They should last 4 days this way in the refrigerator, or several months in the freezer.
 Perfect for so many recipes!

 - 2-3 pounds fresh tomatoes